Helen Esuene

 Helen U. Esuene (born 23 November 1949) is a former Nigerian civil servant who was appointed Minister of State for Health, and later Minister of Environment and Housing in the Cabinet of President Olusegun Obasanjo between 2005 and 2007.

 Background

 Esuene took a course in Confidential Secretaryship and Office Management at the Federal Training Centre in Kaduna and started her civil service career as a confidential secretary.
-Later she did a distance course from the University of Leicester and obtained Msc in finance.
-Shortly after she married the former military governor of the old Cross River State, Chief Udoakaha Esuene, who died in 1996.
+Later, she did a distance course from the University of Leicester and obtained an MSc in finance.
+Shortly after, she married the former military governor of the old Cross River State, Chief Udoakaha Esuene, who died in 1996.
 They had two girls and three boys.
 She went into business, starting with human resource management for Mobil Producing.
-Later she started what became Villa Marina Hotel in Eket, opening in 2000.
+Later, she started what became Villa Marina Hotel in Eket, opening in 2000.
 She built an art gallery as a memorial to the over 59 women gunned down by the Colonial Lords along Consulate road in Ikot Abasi during the 1929 women protest.